Besòs (river): History

 A non-navigable river, the Besòs was nonetheless a link between the Catalan coast and the interior.
 In the 10th century, the Rec Comtal was built to use the river for irrigation.

+In 1962, the river along with Llobregrat river overflowed causing a flood in many areas of the Vallés Occidental and to a less extent in Vallés Oriental and Barcelonés.
+The flood caused many deaths (617 according to the official death toll and up to 1000 according to some estimates) and material damage.

-As it passes through a highly industrialized area (Barcelona metropolitan region), it had the dubious honor of being the most contaminated river in Europe during the 1970s and 1980s.
+As it passes through a highly industrialized area (Barcelona metropolitan region), it had the dubious honor of being the most contaminated river in Europe during the 1970s and 80s.
 Since the mid-1990s, however, the river has been in the process of recovery.

 The Fòrum Universal de les Cultures, which took place in Barcelona during 2004, allowed the creation of a recreation area called Parc Fluvial del Besòs between the cities of Barcelona, Santa Coloma de Gramenet and Sant Adrià del Besòs.